 How good was it earlier this week to see a few days of great weather?
 This meant that plenty of boats got offshore from Bundaberg and out along the coast.

-There was plenty of fish caught out wide with coral trout, sweetlip, cod, cobia and Spanish mackerel all being caught.
+There was action aplenty out wide with coral trout, sweetlip, cod, cobia and Spanish mackerel all being caught.
 The smaller boats that fished the inshore reefs also got some quality fish.
 Grunter, snapper and grass sweetlip have been caught fishing the bottom, and plenty of school mackerel and tuna have been caught by high speed spinning metal lures.

 Most of the river mouths from Baffle Creek to the Elliott River have seen plenty of queenfish and trevally getting about.
 Some of the queenfish are nearly one metre long and are great sport.
 Most of these fish have been caught on metals and surface poppers.